-How to Maximizing 5S Impact Through Action Items
+How to Maximize 5S Impact Through Action Items

 Ensuring 5S Sustainability by correcting failures and continuously improving through action plans and follow-up audits.